 The pizza is, indeed, good.
 But besides pizza, they have appetizers, pasta, and salad.
 They also have a selection of what they call “Sustainable Ciders & Beers,” including a few 4P’s Original Beers.

-The interior of all Pizza 4P’s that I’ve been in are on the nicer side.
+The interior of all the Pizza 4P’s that I’ve been in is on the nicer side.
 They also have no menus; you order from your cell phone at your table.

-More: 15 Best 5-Star Hotels in Ho Chi Minh City: A Local’s Guide With Map
+More: 15 Best 5-Star Hotels in Ho Chi Minh City

 5. Red&Round (District 7)